Homomesy in products of three chains and multidimensional recombination: Tableaux and Refined Results

 \section{Tableaux and Refined Results}

 In this section, we prove several related results and corollaries.
-Although Remark \ref{remark:334} showed that we have no homomesy result for an arbitrary product of three chains, Corollary \ref{cor:gen3chain} gives us a subset within the product of three chains that does exhibit homomesy.
+Although Proposition \ref{prop:334} shows the cardinality statistic fails to be homomesic for an arbitrary product of three chains, Corollary \ref{cor:gen3chain} gives us a subset within the product of three chains that does exhibit homomesy.
 Additionally, we use our main homomesy result to obtain a new homomesy result on increasing tableaux in Corollary \ref{cor:tabhom}.
-Finally, in Corollary \ref{cor:rotsym}, we use refined homomesy results on increasing tableaux to state more refined homomesy results on order ideals.
+In Corollary \ref{cor:rotsym}, we use refined homomesy results on increasing tableaux to state more refined homomesy results on order ideals.

-For our main homomesy result, we used the bijection $\Psi^{-1}$ to translate a homomesy result on increasing tableaux to a product of chains poset.
-After rotation on our product of chains to obtain Corollary \ref{cor:maincor2}, we can translate back to increasing tableaux using $\Psi$ to obtain an additional homomesy result on increasing tableaux.
-This is in the same spirit as the tri-fold symmetry used by Dilks, Pechenik, and Striker \cite[Corollary 4.7]{Resonance}.
+For our main homomesy result, we used the bijection $\Psi^{-1}$ to translate a homomesy result on increasing tableaux to order ideals of a product of chains poset.
+After rotation on our product of chains to obtain Corollary \ref{cor:maincor1}, we can translate back to increasing tableaux using $\Psi$ to obtain an additional homomesy result on increasing tableaux.
+This is in the same spirit as the tri-fold symmetry used by Dilks, Pechenik, and Striker \cite[Corollary 4.7]{DPS2017}.